EU AI Act Compliance Toolkit Compliance task checklist, progress tracker, documentation templates & sample documents

 When do I need to comply?

-The main deadline is 2 August 2026.
+Deadlines are phased.
+Article 50 transparency obligations apply from 2 August 2026, with AI-generated content marking required by 2 December 2026, and the main high-risk obligations were moved to 2 December 2027 by the Digital Omnibus.
 Some obligations are already in force: prohibited AI practices have been banned since February 2025, and AI literacy training (Article 4) is already required.

-What's in the checklist that I can't find online for free?
+What's in the toolkit that I can't find online for free?

 Is this a one-time payment or a subscription?

 One-time payment.
-You pay once, download the PDF, and it's yours.
+You pay once, download the toolkit, and it's yours.
 No subscription, no recurring charges, no account required.

 Can I share this with my team?